 - 2 teaspoon cumin seeds

-- 2 to 3 small to medium-sized potatoes peeled and cubed
+- 2 to 3 medium-sized potatoes peeled and cubed

 - 1 cup chopped cluster beans gawar ki phali

 - Salt to taste